 RISC-V processor presentation:

-We presented our motivation and a brief technical progress update of our work to design a secure CPU at this month’s RISC-V Meetup in Bristol.
+We presented our motivation and a brief technical progress update of our research project to design a secure CPU at this month’s RISC-V Meetup in Bristol.

 A brief introduction to RISC-V